BSC-ES/autosubmit/docs/source/userguide/platforms/index.rst

 Composing the extended platform class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this page we will be extedning the SLURM
+In this page we will be extending the SLURM
 platform - source file ``autosubmit/platforms/slurmplatform.py``, see in GitHub `slurmplatform.py <https://github.com/BSC-ES/autosubmit/blob/53b2a142fee5c8d8ac169547528c768c93e02a4a/autosubmit/platforms/slurmplatform.py#L35>`_ -, but any platform can be extended by following the same steps.

 The platform will be transcribing the files and configurations you set manually to allow operations,